michellebonat/tf_text_classify/README.md

 # tf_text_classify
 The classic exploration of movie reviews data with machine learning using TensorFlow and Keras.
-This is vwey largely based on a tutorial in the Tensor Flow documentation.
+This is very largely based on a tutorial in the Tensor Flow documentation.

 ## Getting Started